-The second option is a better choice when dealing with scenes that have a very bright sky.
-Modern cameras have drastically improved their dynamic range performance and you are able to recover details in a bright sky and bring them out in the shadows.
-So, combining one of the two options with some basic raw adjustments in your photo editor helps a lot.
+Modern cameras have drastically improved their dynamic range performance and you are able to recover details in a bright sky and bring them out from dark shadows.
+So, combining one of the two options with some basic raw adjustments in your photo editor will help your sunset photography a lot.

 #5 Bracket Images